Common Background Check Disqualifiers

 Falsification or untruthfulness on the Application

 It's a simple concept: if you're caught lying on your application, you're not going to get hired.
+Necessarily, careers in criminology place a premium on truthfulness, and it starts with the job application.
+To keep candidates honest, many agencies employ a polygraph exam as part of their process.

 Poor Work History and the Hiring Process